Document Bank of Virginia

 Context

 Before the boom ended in the 1920s, as many as 125 coal camps, or company towns, thrived in southwestern Virginia.
-The coal camps brought together, often for the first time miners of different cultures and nationalities.
+The coal camps brought together—often for the first time—miners of different cultures and nationalities.
 To meet labor demands, mining and railroad companies advertised for and brought emigrants not only from other states, but also from other countries, including Italy, Hungary, and Poland.
 The local general stores would carry a variety of products that would appeal to workers regardless of their countries of origin.

 Citation: Pocahontas Colliery Store, about 1883, Tazewell County Public Library Photograph Collection at the Library of Virginia.
+View in the Library's online catalog.

 Standards